zwjyyc/finch/nlp-models/tensorflow/vrae/README.md

   * O is the decoder output with regards to encoder input

-  * G is the random text generation, replacing the latent vector (z) by unit gaussian
+  * G is random text generation, replacing the latent vector (z) by unit gaussian